- Contact Us

 The conference will take place at the historic La Fonda Hotel on the Plaza.
 La Fonda’s rich and colorful legacy dates back 400 years.
 It established the Santa Fe Trail, and became the preferred lodging option among trappers, soldiers, gold seekers, gamblers and politicians.
 Today’s unique adobe structure is a national treasure, with hand carved beams, stained glass skylights and a 25 foot cathedral ceiling.
 It was built in 1922, and features the influence of architects Mary Elizabeth Jane Colter and John Gaw Meem.

 Today, the hotel offers luxury accommodations, and traditional rooms and suites with authentic hand-carved furniture and original artwork.
 The hotel offers restaurants, bars, a café and the Bell Tower Bar, wellness services, a spa and pool, as well as shops and galleries.
 A whole traditional town seems to exist within this rambling adobe building.

-The hotel is offering our delegates special rates beginning at $165/169.
-A limited number of student rooms available.
+The hotel is offering our delegates special rates beginning at $169.
 As soon as you are registered, we will send you details of how to reserve your room at the conference rate.